JonZeolla/JonZeolla.github.io/docs/labs/container-security-101.md

 Digest: sha256:9d326e7fc0e4914481a2b0c458a0eb0891b04d00569a6f92bdc549507f2089a0
 Status: Downloaded newer image for anchore/grype:latest Report written to "example-secure.vulns.json"
-$ ls -lh example-secure.vulns.json
+$ ls -sh example-secure.vulns.json
--rw-r--r-- 1 root root 525K Apr 25 22:30 example-secure.vulns.json
+528K example-secure.vulns.json
 $ jq '.matches | length' < example-secure.vulns.json
 144
 ```

-Now, we can see that this container has 144 vulnerabilities of various severities.
+In this example we can see that this container has 144 vulnerabilities of various severities.

 Now that we know what we know about `nginx`, let's take a look at an alternative container which also contains a
-functional `nginx` binary, but brings along with it significantly less accessories (i.e. attack surface).
+functional `nginx` binary, but brings along with it fewer accessories (i.e. attack surface).

 One newer alternative are the chainguard images, built on
 [wolfi](https://www.chainguard.dev/unchained/introducing-wolfi-the-first-linux-un-distro), which are meant to be